Como Lake Alum and Herbicide Treatments

 The 70 acre Como Lake drains more than 1,711 acres of land in Saint Paul, Roseville, and Falcon Heights.
 With a maximum depth of 15.5 feet, it is a shallow body of water.
 The shallow depth, coupled with significant nutrient and pollution in stormwater runoff, has had a significant impact on Como Lake water quality.
 In fact, CRWD began when a group of residents raised concerns about the water quality in Como Lake.
 Accordingly, the District has placed a high priority on improving Como Lake, as it is one of the most recognizable and well-loved water resources.

 Spring 2020 Lake Improvement Projects

-- Alum (aluminum sulfate) will be applied to Como Lake this spring to reduce phosphorus being recycled inside of the lake.
+- Alum (aluminum sulfate) was applied to Como Lake this spring to reduce phosphorus being recycled inside of the lake.

 - Alum is commonly used in drinking water treatment and has been a safe lake management tool for decades.

 - The herbicide Fluridone was applied to Como Lake this spring to target the overgrowth of an unwanted invasive aquatic plant called curly-leaf pondweed.

 - Many studies have shown that herbicide treatments are the most effective solution for reducing curly-leaf pondweed, and similar treatments have been successfully used on a number of metro area lakes in the past decade.

 - Controlling curly-leaf pondweed is critical for improving water quality in Como Lake.

 View Herbicide Treatment Updates blog post